alanvalejo/epsilon/README.md

 **Download**

-* You can download the MOb software in http://www.alanvalejo.com.br/software?name=epsilon
+* You can download the Epsilon (or E-graph) software in http://www.alanvalejo.com.br/software?name=epsilon

 **Usage**